henrysky/astroNN/README.md

 ## Getting Started

-A python package to do neural network with APOGEE stellar spectra DR14 and Gaia DR1 with Tensorflow.
+astroNN is a  python package to do neural network with APOGEE stellar spectra DR14 and Gaia DR1 with Tensorflow and Keras.
-The idea is feeding spectra into neural network and train it with ASPCAP stellar parameter and eventually you can try training with GAIA distance.
+The idea is feeding spectra into neural network and train it with ASPCAP stellar parameter or feeding spectra into neural network and train it with Gaia DR1 parallax.

 This is a python package developing for an undergraduate research project by `Henry W.H.
-Leung (Toronto)` under the supervision of
-Professor `Jo Bovy`, Unviersity of Toronto Department of Astronomy and Astrophysics.
+Leung (Toronto)` under the supervision of Professor `Jo Bovy, Unviersity of Toronto Department of Astronomy and Astrophysics.`
 #### !!!Still in Active Development!!!!

 ## Version History